128technology/docs/docs/cli_reference.md

 ## `show load-balancer`

-Shows current load balancer agent entries from the highway manager at the specified node
+Shows current load balancer agent entries from the highway manager at the specified node.

 #### Usage